About CENELEC

 Enda McDonnell, Ireland

 Mr Enda McDonnell is Head of Standards at NSAI, the National Standards Authority of Ireland, taking on this role from January 2016.
 From 2012 to 2015, Enda helped to build up the Standardization Services arm of QCC, the Abu Dhabi Quality and Conformity Council - a powerful force in helping Abu Dhabi achieve its Economic Vision by underpinning the local Quality Infrastructure.
 Prior to 2000, Enda was involved in standardization as a technical expert, chairman of a national mirror committee, secretary of a national trade association and delegate in an international working group.
 This was mainly on the Electro-Technical side, as he previously worked in the electrical cable manufacturing industry.
 He has two Masters Degrees (MBA – Masters in Business Administration and MIE – Masters in Industrial Engineering) and a primary Engineering degree.
 Enda McDonnell is a Fellow of Engineers Ireland.
-He was a Board Member of CEN from 2018 to 2020 and has now been elected to serve as a Board Member for CENELEC for a mandate starting in January 2022.
+He was a Board Member of CEN from 2018 to 2020 and has now been elected as CENELEC Board Member since January 2022.

 Giuseppe Molina, Italy